wangyx240/Multimodal-Input-Emotion-Recognition/README.md

 # Multimodal Human Emotion recognition
-Prooject with JJ and Kuangyi.
+Project with JJ and Kuangyi.
 Using ravdess dataset.
 The model consists of two sigle modal network: image only and audio only.

 # How to run: